aseetharam/gatk/README.md

 3. [`r` pacakges list](r-packages.tsv)
 4. [`conda` packages list](conda-packages.tsv)

-Please be sure to cite all the programs if you use this container.
+Please be sure to cite all the programs (not this repository) if you use this container.

 ## Singularity